Extremal Dependence Concepts: Extremal negative dependence

 \subsection{Countermonotonicity}

-In dimension $d=2$ we define a \emph{countermonotonic} random vector on the requirement that its two components are oppositely ordered, for example, high values for the first imply low values for the second and vice versa.
+In dimension $d=2$ we define a \emph{countermonotonic} random vector on the requirement that its two components are oppositely ordered, e.g. high values for the first imply low values for the second and vice versa.

-\begin{definition} A random vector $(X_1,X_2)$ is said to be \emph{countermonotonic} if there exists a rearrangement $f \rg\III$ such that
+\begin{definition} A random vector $(X_1,X_2)$ is said to be \emph{countermonotonic} if there exists a rearrangement $f \rg \,\Id$ such that

-where $U \sim U[0,1]$. \end{definition} As the rearrangement $f$ in~\eqref{eq:ppd2} can always be taken as $f= \III$, in a countermonotonic random vector the first (second) component is almost surely an increasing (decreasing) function of a common random factor~$U$.
+where $U \laweq U[0,1]$. \end{definition} As the rearrangement $f$ in~\eqref{eq:ppd2} can always be taken as $f=\,\Id$, in a countermonotonic random vector the first (second) component is almost surely an increasing (decreasing) function of a common random factor $U$.
 Similarly to comonotonic random vectors, countermonotonic random vectors minimize the expectation of supermodular functions over the class of all random vectors having the same marginals.